 But beyond just the numbers game, it was the Persian combined-arms style of mass combat that allowed them to regularly triumph over the Greek armies.
 To that end, the ‘flexible’ Persians tended to prefer archery over solid formations of infantrymen locking their shields.

-Furthermore, the Achaemenid Persian Empire also utilized their cavalry for flanking and even at times as shock troops to disperse their foes – as evidenced by the final battle of the Ionian revolt at Malene that caused the ‘Greeks to flee’ due to a last moment cavalry charge (according to Herodotus).
+Furthermore, the Achaemenid Persian Empire also utilized their cavalry for flanking and even at times as shock troops to disperse their foes – as evidenced by the final battle of the Ionian revolt at Malene that caused the ‘Greeks to flee’ due to a last-moment cavalry charge (according to Herodotus).

-The Prowess of the Spartans
+The Spartan Prowess

 However, the previous encounters were mainly fought by the Anatolian Greeks.
 The ‘mainland’ Spartans on the other side not only emphasized hoplite-based warfare but rather took the tactical scope of ‘shoulder-to-shoulder’ combat to a whole new level of organization and discipline.